reading methods hope tutoring

 Signs of Dyscalculia

-The most obvious signs of dyscalculia is for a seemingly intelligent child to start to struggle with maths in primary school.
-Also their mathematical abilities do not appear to accord with the results that they are obtaining in other school subjects and with their general academic ability.
+The most obvious sign of dyscalculia is for a seemingly intelligent child to struggle with maths in primary school.
+Their mathematical abilities may not appear to accord with the results they are obtaining in other school subjects and with their general academic ability.

 If your child appears to be having more difficulty with maths than other subjects and appears confused and unable to understand or remember mathematical concepts, these are obvious signs of dyscalculia.